crosscon/secure_update_infrastructure/manifest-generator/README.md

 * `manifest-version` (a positive integer), the version of the manifest specification
 * `manifest-sequence-number` (a positive integer), the anti-rollback counter of the manifest
 * `components`, a list of components that are described by the manifest
-* `certification-manifest`, a list of proof descriptors used to formally verify the contents of the update package
+* `certification-manifest`, a list of proof descriptors that verify the update package
 * `software-bill-of-materials`, an optional severable element containing the BOM of the components in the update package